 Officials work within strict ethical constraints, and must demonstrate the highest pecuniary and moral integrity.
 They must not be motivated by the desire to make money.

-The Civil Service Code supplements the Civil Service Act and provides a clear, helpful and commendably brief summary of the values that are common to all civil servants of all grades, and the standards of behaviour that are expected of them.
+The Civil Service Code supplements the Constitutional Reform and Governance Act 2010 (The CRaG Act)and provides a clear, helpful and commendably brief summary of the values that are common to all civil servants of all grades, and the standards of behaviour that are expected of them.
 The code defines the civil servants' four core values in the following way:

 - ‘integrity’ is putting the obligations of public service above your own personal interests;